The important thing is not to stop questioning. Curiosity has its own reasons for existing. – Albert Einstein

-It just makes sense, that when we are constantly focused on the things that we do not want in our lives, that these things will just tend to grow and expand within our physical reality.
+It just makes sense, that when we are constantly focused on the things that we do not want in our lives, that these things will just tend to grow and expand in our physical reality.

 Why Questions lead to Blame

-When we sink into the habit of blame, we become very unproductive and unresourceful, and this tends to lead to an ever expanding cycle of blame that destroys our emotional lives.
+When we sink into the habit of blame, we become very unproductive and unresourceful, and this tends to lead to an ever-expanding cycle of blame that destroys our emotional lives.

 Why Questions lead to Limitations

-Because why questions cause us to feel sorry for ourselves, it’s just natural for this type of behavior to limit access to the opportunities, support and resources that are available to us.
+Because why questions cause us to feel sorry for ourselves, it’s just natural for this type of behavior to limit access to the opportunities, support, and resources that are available to us.

-Have another read through the why questions presented above, and ask yourself whether a person using this type of language has any hope of ever taking advantage of any opportunities, support and resources while they maintain this state-of-mind.
+Have another read through the why questions presented above, and ask yourself whether a person using this type of language has any hope of ever taking advantage of any opportunities, support, and resources while they maintain this state-of-mind.

 Why Questions lead to Problems